-• the supporting evidence for the adequacy of the technical design.
-This supporting evidence shall mention any standards that have been applied, in particular where the standards referred to in Article 9 have not been applied in full, and shall include, where necessary, the results of tests carried out by the appropriate laboratory of the manufacturer, or by another testing laboratory on his behalf and under his responsibility.
+d) the supporting evidence for the adequacy of the technical design.
+This supporting evidence shall mention any documents that have been used, in particular where the relevant harmonised standards and/ or normative documents have not been applied in full, and shall include, where necessary, the results of tests carried out in accordance with other relevant technical specifications, by the appropriate laboratory of the manufacturer, or by another testing laboratory on his behalf and under his responsibility.